ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | vSAN Cache Disks | The type and number of vSAN cache disks. |
 | Networking |The network interface card (NIC) enablement settings of either Public and Private Network or Private Network Only. |
 {: caption="Table 8.
 Additional ESXi server details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the additional properties of the ESXi server.
-The column headers indentify the description of the properties.
-To find the explanation of a property, navigate to the row, and find the information that you need in the description column."}
+The column headers identify the description of the properties.
+To find the explanation of a property, go to that row, and find the information that you need in the description column."}
 {: #table2}
 {: tab-title="Additional ESXi server details"}
 {: tab-group="Cluster details"}